 For one-off top ups you’ll need to type in your account number, the top up amount, your email, and your mobile phone number.
 You can also select the option to register your details while topping up so you needn’t log enter your details again in future.
 Your card details will also be safely stored.

 If you’ve selected the option to store your details for registration you’ll then receive a confirmation message after you get your top up code and you just need to click on the link to confirm your details and that’s all, registered!

 If you need more information on how to top up with PrePayPower, where to top up, and what to do if you experience any issues with topping up, we recommend checking out our PrePayPower top-up page.

 Helpful hint!Your account number is on the PrePayPower customer card they provided you with.
 Take a photo of it or write it down somewhere you can always access, such as an online email account, so you can still top up even if you lose your card.

 There is no customer portal per se, but as we mentioned before you can register your top up details for quick top ups online on the PrePayPower website.

-They also have a really useful online tool that will retrieve your Powercode should you lose your top up voucher, this is a quick option we haven’t seen with any other energy supplier.
+PrePaypower also has a really useful online tool that will retrieve your Powercode should you lose your top up voucher, this is a quick option we haven’t seen with any other energy supplier.
 You also have the option of downloading their App, and clicking on the "5 most recent top up codes" section.

-Like other PAYG suppliers, you won’t receive any discount off your rates for signing up.
-They do however have a referral bonus, where both you and a friend will receive €50 credit each if your friend signs up.
+As with other PAYG suppliers, you won’t receive any discount on your rates for signing up.
+They do however have a refer a friend scheme, where both you and a friend will receive €50 credit each if your friend signs up.